TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Delegate.md

 <br />

-With administrator access, the `root.txt` was successfully obtained:
+With administrator access, the `root.txt` file was successfully obtained:

 <br />